Course Outline

 Description

-You are introduced to visual identity and design through a series of projects which combine software learning, critical thinking, research and creativity.
-Practical outcomes are underpinned by developing an awareness of the broader visual, cultural and commercial contexts in which design is applied.
-The course emphasis is on developing a process for generating and producing design solutions in a range of media and professional contexts.
+You are introduced to visual identity and design through a series of projects that combine software learning, critical thinking, research, and creativity.
+Practical outcomes are underpinned by developing an awareness of the broader visual, cultural and commercial contexts and Sustainable Development Goals (SDGs), in which design is applied.
+The course emphasis is on the development of a process for generating and producing design solutions in a range of media and professional contexts.

 How will this course be delivered?